Our mission is to enrich the lives of people in our community through high-quality concert programs, music education and community engagement.

 - Renovated Strand Theatre in Rockland becomes another exciting venue for Bay Chamber Concerts.

-- Odeon Youth Orchestra merges with Bay Chamber Concerts adding educational offerings to the offerings.
+- Odeon Youth Orchestra merges with Bay Chamber Concerts adding educational programming to the offerings.

 - Bay Chamber Concerts celebrates its 50th Summer Music Festival season and establishes its new home in the Shepherd Block in Rockport Village with the founding of its Music School.